Hajj pilgrimage starts in Saudi Arabia, with 2 million expected after lifting of COVID measures | Entertainment

 The rituals during Hajj largely commemorate the Quran's accounts of Ibrahim, his son Ismail and Ismail's mother Hajar.

-Egyptian businessman Yehya Al-Ghanam said he was at a loss for words to describe his feelings upon arriving at Mina.

-"Tears will fall from my eyes out of joy and happiness," he said.
-"I do not sleep.
-I have not slept for 15 days, only an hour a day,'' overwhelmed by the magnitude of the emotions surrounding his pilgrimage.
+In Mina, soldiers sprayed pilgrims with water to cool them down in the heat in the desert plain, where there is little respite from the blazing sun.
+The faithful set up in their tents, resting in the rows of cubicles and praying together to prepare for the coming rituals.

-After Arafat, pilgrims collect pebbles from a site known as Muzdalifa to be used in the symbolic stoning of pillars representing the devil back in Mina.
+On Tuesday, pilgrims will move to Mount Arafat, a desert hill where the Prophet Muhammad is said to have delivered his final sermon.
+Afterwards, they collect pebbles from a site known as Muzdalifa to be used in the symbolic stoning of pillars representing the devil back in Mina.
 The final three days of the Hajj coincide with the festive Eid al-Adha holiday, when Muslims around the world slaughter livestock and distribute the meat to the poor.

+In 2019, more than 2.4 million pilgrims participated in the Hajj.
+In 2020, amid worldwide coronavirus lockdowns, Saudi Arabia limited the pilgrimage to a few thousand citizens and local residents.
+Last year, just under 900,000 attended as Saudi Arabia allowed limited numbers of pilgrims from abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)